tobyhodges/fair-research-software/episodes/06-documenting-code.md

 ## READMEs and The FAIR Principles

 Think about the question below.
-Your trainers may ask you to share your answer in a shared notes document and/or discuss them with other participants.
+Your instructors may ask you to share your answer in a shared notes document and/or discuss them with other participants.

 Here are some of the major sections you might find in a typical README.
 Which are **essential** to support the FAIR principles?
 Which are optional?